SilasMarvin/wasmind/book/src/user-guide/getting-started.md

 wasmind_cli -c assistant.toml
 ```

 > **Note**: You'll need an OpenAI API key set as the `OPENAI_API_KEY` environment variable.
-If you don't have one, you can modify the configuration to use other models from [LiteLLM's supported providers](https://docs.litellm.ai/docs/providers).
+If you don't have one, you can modify the configuration to use other models from <a href="https://docs.litellm.ai/docs/providers" target="_blank">LiteLLM's supported providers</a>.

 Wasmind will:
 1. Start the LiteLLM proxy in Docker